ikanchan/ikanchan/README.md

 - 👋 Hi, I’m @ikanchan
-- 👀 I’m interested in AI
-- 🌱 I’m currently pursuing a degree in Artificial Intelligence and Data Science Engineering.
-- 💞️ I’m looking to collaborate on open source projects
 - 📫 YOU can reach me- kanchan.saini1006@gmail.com
                      -www.linkedin.com/in/sainikanchan00
 - 😄 Pronouns: She/her
-- ⚡ Here are some of the skills and technologies I'm proficient in:
-    Artificial Intelligence (AI)
-    Machine Learning (ML)
-    Data Science
-    Python

 <details>
  <summary><b>GSSOC(24) Badges 🪶</b></summary><br>